swiftkube/client/README.md

 }
 ```

 To handle events you can pass a `ResourceWatcherCallback.EventHandler` closure, which is used as a callback for new events.
-The clients sends each event paired with the corresponding resource as a pair to this `eventHandler`.
+The client sends each event paired with the corresponding resource as a pair to this `eventHandler`.

-If you require more control or stateful logic, then you can implement the `ResourceWatcherDelegate` protocol and pass it to the `watch` call:
+If you require more control or stateful logic, then you can implement the `ResourceWatcherDelegate` protocol and pass
+it to the `watch` call:

 ```swift
 class MyDelegate: ResourceWatcherDelegate {